 - One in 23 BSN’s in Illinois graduated from UIC College of Nursing.
 (Based on BSN’s passing the NCLEX-RN in Illinois.)

 - Ranked #4 among nursing schools nationwide in National Institutes of Health (NIH) funding over 26 years.

 - Ranked by Internationalstudent.com as the #1 College of Nursing for international students to receive their nursing education.

-- Ranked #1 in Illinois and #13 nationally by U.S. News & World Report for top graduate programs in Colleges of Nursing.
-Specialty programs ranked:
+- Ranked #2 in Illinois and nationally #23 for Masters and #26 for Doctor of Nursing Practice by U.S. News & World Report for top graduate programs in Colleges of Nursing.

-- UIC’s online bachelors programs – including the RN-to-BSN program – ranked #2 by U.S. News & World Report.
+- UIC’s online bachelors programs – dominated by the RN-to-BSN program – ranked 1st in the nation in student engagement for the fourth year in a row and 8th nationally overall by U.S. News & World Report.